Introduction:

 The fact is that you can lose 50 pounds in 6 months without the severe deprivation that a typical weight loss program requires.

-However, it's possible to lose those unwanted pounds with the right approach.
+It's possible to lose those unwanted pounds with the right approach.
 It doesn't have to be complicated.
 There are protocols like Intermittent Fasting that can get you there, but IF isn't something I ever recommend right off the bat.

 Then there are other popular trends that work for some but not others, like the keto diet.
 I've done the keto diet as a self-experiment, and believe me, it's very tough to sustain.